2014 Ukrainian Amateur Cup

 The 2014 Ukrainian Amateur Cup was the nineteenth annual season of Ukraine's football knockout competition for amateur football teams.
-The competition started on 13 August 2014 and concluded on 9 November 2014.
+The start of the competition was announced on 11 August 2014.
+The competition (first games) began on 13 August 2014 and concluded on 9 November 2014.

-The cup holders Chaika Petropavlivska Borshchahivka did not participate, but finalist FC Yednist Plysky were defeated by FC Kolos Kovalivka in quarterfinals.
+The cup holders Chaika Petropavlivska Borshchahivka did not participate.

+AF Piatykhatska Volodymyrivka won the Ukrainian Cup trophy, when they beat SCC Demnya on aggregate 3-1.
+Both teams qualified for the 2015–16 Ukrainian Cup.
+Later, since 3 out of 4 semifinalists qualified to the 2015–16 Ukrainian Cup by being admitted to the 2015–16 Ukrainian Second League, the second berth was awarded to one of the quarterfinalists Balkany Zorya.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).